jellyfin/jellyfin.org/docs/general/testing/web/index.md

 ## Testing from source code

 Jellyfin web clients can be hosted as a standalone application without being associated with a Jellyfin server.
-In that case, a separate Jellyfin server will need to be prepared.
+In that case, a separate Jellyfin server will be needed.

 "Test server" below refers to the device hosting the web client in the test setup.